organix/uFork/docs/ir.md

 An optional `debug` property may appear on any kind of object.
 Its purpose it to provide debugging information.

-The optional _file_ string locates the source file.
+The optional _src_ string locates the source text.

 The optional _start_ and _end_ positions define a range, where _start_ is inclusive and _end_ is exclusive.
 A position counts the number of Unicode code